isaaceindhoven/testcafe-reporter-allure/README.md

 The reporter can then be loaded in two separate ways:

 When using TestCafé via the command line, the reporter can be specified by using the `--reporter` option.

+(Note: The cli option is currently not supported)

 `testcafe chrome 'path/to/test/file.js' --reporter allure`